 Old Bill would pull up in my truck and swear that truck about drove itself to our usual job sites.
 He would kid me that it took him months to train her to drive to his house instead of mine at day’s end.
 I never felt more peace in that truck than I did seeing just how much Bill loved her.
 That truck provided a means for Bill to continue making a living for his family.
 He worked harder than any two young men I knew and always did so with enthusiasm for the job and for life.

-When I sold that truck, I did so because my small rental property business had reached a point that I could no longer carry all that I needed in it.
+When I sold that truck, I did so because my small rental-property business had reached a point where I could no longer carry all that I needed in it.
 I constantly found myself without the one tool I needed and nowhere close to home to get it.
 Worse yet, the larger tools would get stashed at one property or another and I would have to drive all over town to get them, wasting both gas and time.
-I would spend hours a day, it seemed, just digging through the bottom of the toolboxes looking for screws, fittings and other small parts.
+I would spend hours a day, it seemed, just digging through the bottom of the toolboxes looking for screws, fittings, and other small parts.
 Not being a patient man, I realized that this had to stop.

 I dreamed of a tool shed on wheels.
 I wanted something that would allow me to keep what I needed on hand to fix nearly all the problems I could encounter in a day of repair calls as well as a vehicle that could move appliances easily so as to save my back.

 I looked at old bread-delivery trucks but they never seemed to be in very good condition.
 I looked at used moving trucks but these were far too long for the type of properties I would need to enter.
 I looked at old moving-van-style trucks but these were often in poor shape, although this may have just been my luck in finding them so I looked at some small delivery trucks but many of them had air brakes, which I did not like, and many did not have a lift gate that would allow me to load and unload large appliances easily.